 Spray School District

 The district is a unified school district with a current enrollment of 44 students, kindergarten through 12th grade.
 The campus includes five separate buildings with three containing classrooms: one houses K-3 and 4-7, one houses 8-12, and the central services building contains the administration offices, café’, library, and media center.
 Adjacent to these three buildings are a separate woodshop and a gym.
 The district employs seven teachers, two instructional assistants, and one administrator.
-The district operates a dorm for high school students which have been predominately exchange students.
+The district operates two boarding residences for high school students which have been predominately exchange students.
 The boarding residence for girls is located across the street from the school and the boys' residence is located about a mile from campus near the John Day River.
 Each dorm is a family setting for six high school students.